Price: $999, £999

 The iPhone 12 faces stiff competition from the Samsung Galaxy S21, which features a dynamic 6.2-inch AMOLED display with a 120Hz refresh rate and longer battery life.
 Plus, the S21 offers a more powerful 30x digital zoom.
 However, the iPhone 12 Pro offers faster performance, a more premium glass design (the S21 is plastic) and better image quality.

 The iPhone 12 Pro is a serious step up from the iPhone 11 Pro, but that’s not who this flagship is really for.
 It’s for those who own older iPhones who are looking to upgrade, such as the iPhone XS, iPhone X or iPhone 8.
 You get a bigger display in a design that’s just as compact, cameras that deliver astonishingly good results (especially in low light) and 5G connectivity.

 At this stage, fast 5G is not widespread, so you may not enjoy home-broadband-like speeds in your neck of the woods for some time.
-And even when it does arrive, 5G can take a serious hit on the iPhone 12 Pro’s battery life.
+And even when you can get it, 5G can take a serious hit on the iPhone 12 Pro’s battery life.
 I’d like to see Apple get even more aggressive with its Smart Data mode to squeeze out more juice.

 The iPhone 12 Pro gives you double the storage in the regular iPhone 12, as well as its optical zoom and better auto-focus, and for me the $200 premium is well worth it.
+However, those who prefer a larger display should definitely check out the 6.7-inch iPhone 12 Pro Max.
 Overall, the iPhone 12 Pro beats every Android phone in its class in terms of performance and camera quality, even if it’s a step behind in battery life.